As an Amazon Associate I earn from qualifying purchases.

-While there are tons of conversion charts for high and low temperature settings on a slow cooker, chicken is best cooked on low temperature, regardless of adjusted times for high temperature cooking.
+While there are many conversion charts for high and low-temperature settings on a slow cooker, chicken is best cooked at low temperatures, regardless of adjusted times for high-temperature cooking.

 Absolutely!
 That’s the best way to cook it!
 If your chicken is pre-cooked (like a shredded chicken dish), consider cooking everything else and stirring the cooked chicken in about 30 minutes before the cooking time is up